chancancode/branch-rename/README.md

 "master" branch exactly, you could add a post-install hook to the version on "master" to issue the deprecation message for any potential consumers.

+## Local Migration

+Finally, if you are working on a respository you don't control, and you would like to

 [add-deploy-key]: https://developer.github.com/v3/guides/managing-deploy-keys/#deploy-keys

 [add-secret]: https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets#creating-encrypted-secrets-for-a-repository